 - Next step (year 7 admissions) booklet (transfers from primary or junior school to secondary school at Year 7)

 - Another step (year 9 and 10 admissions) booklet (starting at a key stage 4 institution for the first time at Year 10)

 - In-year admissions booklet (transfers at any point other than those stated above).

 The admission arrangements within this consultation have been based on the School Admissions Code 2014 and the School Admission Appeals Code 2012.

-We are consulting on the co-ordinated admission scheme arrangements for the 2018 to 2019 academic year during this current consultation process.
-We are also consulting on the admission arrangements for 2018 to 2019 for all community and voluntary controlled nursery, primary, junior and secondary schools:
+We are consulting on the coordinated admission scheme arrangements for the 2019 to 2020 academic year during this current consultation process.
+We are also consulting on the admission arrangements for 2019 to 2020 for all community and voluntary controlled nursery, primary, junior and secondary schools:

-- Primary: Compton CE Primary School, Dunstone Primary School, Ford Primary School, High View Primary School, Hyde Park Infants School, Knowle Primary School, Laira Green Primary School, Lipson Vale Primary School, Mary Dean's CE Primary School, Pennycross Primary School, Pomphlett Primary School, Shakespeare Primary School, Tor Bridge Primary School and Victoria Road Primary School
+- Primary: Compton Church of England Primary School, Ford Primary School, High View Primary School, Hyde Park Infant School, Knowle Primary School, Laira Green Primary School, Lipson Vale Primary School, Mary Dean's Church of England Primary School, Pennycross Primary School, Shakespeare Primary School, Tor Bridge Primary School, Victoria Road Primary School and Yealmpstone Farm Primary School

 - Junior: Hyde Park Junior School